CITANZ/society-documentation/Act-2022-Amendments.md

 - The length of the Term for each Committee Member.

 Committee Members hold office until the conclusion of the next Annual General Meeting unless otherwise decided.

+The Committee must notify the Registrar of all elections or appointments of Officers, and of any changes relating to Officers, in accordance with section 52 of the Act.

 **9B.3 Nomination Procedures**